-James, half –brother of Jesus, according to tradition, made his decisions on his knees.
+James, the half–brother of Jesus, according to tradition, made his decisions on his knees.
 His knees became as hard as the soles of his feet.
 He wrote these words, “The prayer of a righteous person is powerful and effective.
 Elijah was a man just like us.
 He prayed earnestly that it should not rain, and it did not rain on the land for three and a half years.
-Again he prayed, and the heavens have rain, and the earth produced its crops” (Ja.
-5:16-18).
-Moses prayed, and manna and quails rained from heaven (Ex.
-16).
-Jesus prayed and crumbs turned into loves and fish into bowls (Mk.
-6:35-44).
+Again he prayed, and the heavens have rain, and the earth produced its crops” (James 5:16-18).
+Moses prayed, and manna and quails rained from heaven (Exodus 16).
+Jesus prayed and crumbs turned into loaves and fish into bowls (Mark 6:35-44).

 In this prayer over food, Jesus was showing that is up to God to multiply and increase our meager resources.
 The Almighty wants to be present at our meals.
 Jesus believed that He was and so must we.
 We do not have to reason with Him; but we have to believe Him.
 He will bless the labor of our hands if they intend to feed those who are temporarily stranded.
 And this is where we have to use our human logic to convince our fellow men.
 A certain Rabbi had his logic thwarted on a Sabbath.
 He trudged home disheartened and disappointed.
 His concerned wife asked, “What was your sermon subject that took so much starch out of you?”
 “Ah, Rachel,” he complained, “I tried to tell them that it was the duty of the rich to help the poor.”
 “And did you convince them,” she pressed?
 “I guess it was about fifty-fifty.
 I convinced the poor,” he replied (Ar.8).